K-theory of admissible Zariski-Riemann spaces: K-theory of admissible Zariski-Riemann spaces

-\begin{thm} Assume that $X$ is divisorial and that $U$ is noetherian and dense in $X$.
-Then we have an equivalence of spectra
+\begin{thm} Assume that $X$ is divisorial and noetherian and that $U$ is dense in $X$.
+Then we have an equivalences of spectra

 \end{thm} \begin{proof} Every $U$-modification of $X$ has an ample family of line bundles since it is quasi-projective over a scheme admitting such a family \cite[2.1.2~(h)]{tt90}.
-Moreover, those $X'\in\Mdf(X,U)$ such that $X'\setminus U$ is a regular closed immersion form a cofinal subsystem (since $U$-admissible blow-ups are cofinal).
-Thus $\K(X'\on Z') \simeq \K(\Coh_{Z'}^{\leq 1} (X'))$ for every $X'\in\Mdf(X,U)$ by \cite[5.7~(e)]{tt90}.
+Moreover, those $X'\in\Mdf(X,U)$ such that $X'\setminus U \inj X'$ is a regular closed immersion form a cofinal subsystem (since $U$-admissible blow-ups are cofinal).
+Thus we have $\K(X'\on Z') \simeq \K(\Coh_{Z'}^{\leq 1} (X'))$ for every $X'\in\Mdf(X,U)$; in the connective case this is due to Thomason \cite[5.7~(e)]{tt90} and the general case is due to Hiranouchi-Mochizuki \cite[Thm.~3.3]{hiranouchi-mochizuki}\footnote{In \emph{loc.~cit.}\ the category $\Coh_{Z'}^{\leq 1} (X')$ is denoted by $\mathbf{Wt}^1(X'\on Z')$ and it is shown that the category of bounded complexes in this category is equivalent to the derived category $\Perff(X'\on Y')$.}.
 Hence we have that